rspec/rspec.github.io/source/blog/2015-02-03-rspec-3-2-has-been-released.md

 ### Core: Pending Example Output Includes Failure Details

-RSpec 3.0 shipped with new semantics for `pending`: rather than skipping the example (now available using `skip`), pending examples are executed with an expectation that a failure will occur, and, if there is no failure, they'll fail to notify you that they no longer
+RSpec 3.0 shipped with new semantics for `pending`.
+Rather than skipping the example (now available using `skip`), pending examples are executed with an expectation that a failure will occur, and, if there is no failure, they'll fail to notify you that they no longer